jdalrymple/gitbeaker/README.md

 [2.1.0](https://github.com/jdalrymple/node-gitlab-api/) (2017-12-15)
 ------------------
+- Added es5 support and clarified the default supported versions of node (>=8.0.0 for default)
 - Updating project docs for consistency
 - Adding project unsharing to API.
 It was in the docs, but missing from the API
 - Updating deprecated protected branches endpoint.
 Previously this was `projects.branches.protect` now its `projects.protectedBranches.add`